-By sheer numbers alone India’s achievement in the effort to control the Covid-19 pandemic is mind-boggling.
+In sheer numbers alone India’s achievement in the effort to control the COVID-19 pandemic is mind-boggling.

-So far, more than 900 million people have been vaccinated against the virus across 327,000 centers, serviced by more than a million health workers.
-More than 64% of the country’s population of nearly 1.4 billion people have received two doses through nearly 14 million vaccination sessions, 73% of them in rural and hard-to-reach areas.
+More than 960 million people have been vaccinated against the virus across 327,000 centres, serviced by more than a million health workers.
+More than 64 percent of the country’s population of nearly 1.4 billion people have received two doses through nearly 14 million vaccination sessions, 73 percent of them in rural and hard-to-reach areas.

-To put it in perspective, India has administered more than 1.53 billion doses, more than the combined total achieved by the US, Brazil, Indonesia and Japan; only China has higher numbers (according to data available last month).
-The speed of administering those doses has been impressive – from 100 million to 1 billion from April to November 2021 – an average of 3.75 million doses daily.
+To put it in perspective, India has administered more than 1.53 billion doses, more than the combined total achieved by the US, Brazil, Indonesia and Japan; only China has higher numbers (according to data available as of March 2022).
+The speed of administering those doses has been impressive--from 100 million to one billion from April to November 2021--an average of 3.75 million doses daily.

 This remarkable feat was achieved by a team of health workers, government officials, doctors, and nurses working relentlessly over the past 12 months, along with enthusiastic participation of the people.